 The acting life is no easy feat—the long hours, early call times, and demanding roles don’t even begin to touch on the pressure that actors are under.
-One other problem they face is being onstage: Performing numerous shows a day in heavy makeup under hot lights takes a major toll on skin.
-Same goes for film actors and dancers who sweat for hours in a full face of makeup.
+One other problem they face is being onstage: Performing numerous shows a day in heavy makeup under hot lights takes a major toll on the skin.
+The same goes for film actors and dancers who sweat for hours in a full face of makeup.
 The constant putting on and taking off of makeup begs the question: How do actors keep their skin intact?
 Surely they’ve got some professional tips up their costume sleeves that even we as beauty editors may not know.
 So we caught up with six NYC actors from fan-favorite productions such as Les Misérables, Fiddler on the Roof, and countless television shows to get the behind-the-scenes beauty scoop.
 Keep reading to hear their tips!

 “Except for the infamous Les Mis ‘dirt,’ I haven’t had to use anything beyond my normal street makeup on stage, which luckily makes my bedtime routine quite simple.
-I wipe off my makeup with Neutrogena Makeup Remover Towelettes ($8) (which are very gentle on my skin), rinse, and I’m done.
+I wipe off my makeup with Neutrogena Makeup Remover Towelettes ($5) (which are very gentle on my skin), rinse, and I’m done.
 Here’s one of my favorite beauty tips: Once, when I had a very clogged pore on my face as a result of some stage makeup, a doctor recommended using green and/or chamomile tea bags as hot compresses instead of towels, both because they can hold heat longer, and because they allow certain natural herbs to work their magic on skin.
 I have to say, that really worked!”

 “Keeping our skin looking good at Les Misérables is a full-time job!
 Even though the makeup we wear for eight shows a week is supposed to look pretty natural, as a natural blonde who wears a brown wig, I have to wear a bit more full-coverage foundation and brown eyebrows nightly.
 Add that to the ‘dirt’ that we wear on our faces and bodies and the amount of sweating we do while running around, and breakouts are always a concern!

 “After the show, we use makeup wipes to take off all the dirt (and my brown brows), but baby wipes also work in a pinch!
 When I get home I use Pond’s Cold Cream ($5) to take off all my makeup—it’s a classic that moisturizes and removes every bit of my makeup—even the stubborn stuff like Benefit They’re Real Mascara ($24), which gives me stage-worthy lashes.
-Once a week on my day off, I also like to do some kind of mask—I usually alternate with Queen Helene Mint Julep Masque ($7) and one of the Sephora ones—I especially like the Pearl and Pomegranate ($6).”
+Once a week on my day off, I also like to do some kind of mask—I usually alternate with Queen Helene Mint Julep Masque ($6) and one of the Sephora ones—I especially like the Pearl and pomegranate.”

 “Once a month I make a simple paste of baking soda and water and VERY gently scrub the deeply hidden dirt away.
-In the shower is best because the steam is incredibly helpful with opening the pores.
+Using it in the shower is best because the steam is incredibly helpful with opening the pores.
 You can also use this all over.
 It does wonders on your elbows and back of the arm.
 And don’t forget to use a good washcloth every morning.
 Honestly, the cheaper ones are better exfoliators!”

 “I constantly put makeup on, sweat in it, then scrub it off just to do it all again the next day.
 One thing I have learned is that your makeup can only look as good as your skin does—the canvas is going to affect your overall look in the end.
-Here are a few things that I’ve learned that help make my skin look great and able to withstand repeated heavy makeup applications: First, start with a clean face.
+Here are a few things that I’ve learned that help makes my skin look great and able to withstand repeated heavy makeup applications: First, start with a clean face.
 It's also important to know your skin type.
 Once you can identify your skin type (dry, oily, etc.), then you can select a primer that will help you with the issue.
-After applying primer, let it sit and really set in your skin before you apply foundation.
-When I remove my make up I usually use makeup removing wipes or sometimes two if it was after performance.
+After applying primer, let it sit and really set in your skin before you apply the foundation.
+When I remove my make up I usually use makeup removing wipes or sometimes two if it was after the performance.
 Then, I wash my face and use a toner to restore the pH of my skin.
 I also do an Indian healing clay mask once a week.”